 Abbey Theatre Irish Pub.
 Taking its name from the renowned Irish theatre and adorned with some of its stage props and costumes, this pub is a slice of Dublin in Italy.
 There is a large range of Irish beers and whiskeys, as well as cocktails and wines, and Irish and Italian cuisine is served all day.
 Currently celebrating its 20th year, the Abbey Theatre is the go-to place in the area to watch televised sports, and the clientele is predominantly American.
 Via del Governo Vecchio 51.

-Altroquando.
+Altroquando and Otherwise.
 Divided across two shops facing each other, the shop on the left, facing Piazza di Pasquino, is a visual culture lover's dream.
 Filled with hundreds of titles and spanning genres such as fine art, illustration, architecture and cinema, this shop is run by helpful staff.
-In the shop across the street, you will find more books – novels, essays, beautiful children's books – as well as a bar downstairs, which is open from September to June.
+In Otherwise, the English-language bookstore across the street, you will find North American editions of novels, non-fiction titles, essay collections and literary journals in English.
 Via del Governo Vecchio 80, 82, 83.

 Pizzeria Baffetto.
 The pizza at Baffetto is highly regarded by many, however, such is its popularity that it can get crowded in the evenings, so you may have to wait a while to be seated.
 Don't expect luxury – the interior is quite basically furbished, and the waiting staff can be brusque.
 Eat outside with a glass of the house wine for a more atmospheric meal.
 Pizzeria Baffetto's opening hours are midday-midnight.
 Via del Governo Vecchio 114.